 - Request that the WWU Foundation divest the Huxley College share of the university’s endowment from companies involved in the extraction of fossil fuels and invest those funds in companies involved in climate solutions.

-- Include climate action in the evaluate of college resource allocation decisions, including future tenure-track faculty hiring and discretionary expenditures.
+- Include climate action in the evaluation of college resource allocation decisions, including future tenure-track faculty hiring and discretionary expenditures.

 - Charge two ad hoc committees with drafting revisions to the College strategic plan to include climate mitigation as a principle goal, along with action strategies for achieving this goal, for consideration and ratification by the college community:

 - Carbon Emissions Reduction Task Force - responsible for developing a plan for calculating the college’s carbon footprint, identifying reductions, and tracking progress over time, with the goal of achieving carbon neutrality by 2030.

 - Climate Education Task Force - responsible for developing recommendations for integrating climate literacy into the college curricula.

 Upon ratification the revised College Strategic Plan, along with the Carbon Emissions Reduction Plan and Climate Education Plan, will supersede and make void this emergency declaration.